 Kellie has been in the stained glass business since 1995, she is a co-owner with her husband Al Palmer and is the Business Administrator for Gaytee Palmer.
 Kellie and her husband, Al Palmer, merged Palmer Stained Glass and Gaytee Stained Glass in 2010 and now have an all-encompassing stained glass studio in the heart of the Art District in NE Minneapolis Minnesota.

-David has been a stained glass artist since 1998; his talents are most often used in the design and painting of stained glass windows.
-David says, “I am inspired by what I am working on today could be around 100 years from now.”
+David was an accomplished artist who graduated from the American Academy of Art in Chicago, Illinois, with an emphasis in drawing and illustration.
+His talents were most often used in the design and painting of stained glass windows.
+David said, “I am inspired by what I am working on today could be around 100 years from now.”